jeanleecole/archive/pages/Projects/metzerott_formatted.md

 "I have really no right to ask you to sit down in this house," he said, with a smile that he could not make unkindly, "but if you will do so, I do not suppose any one will object."

-"Perhaps," said the pastor, slightly bewildered by this <p class="pagenum">Begin page 32</p> mode of address, and not quite sure that hee had fully understood his interlocutor.
+"Perhaps," said the pastor, slightly bewildered by this <hr><p class="pagenum">Page 32</p> mode of address, and not quite sure that hee had fully understood his interlocutor.
 He sank vaguely into the nearest chair, and gazed around him so helplessly that his companion, partly from pity and partly from a certain nervousness which he would by no means have acknowledged, was impelled to continue the conversation.

 "You are a German, and a minister, *nicht wahr*?" he said, in the other's native language.